tinamelie/evogen-drosophila-genomes/Dore.md

-# RNA-seq and Genome Annotation Workflow
+# _Drosophila orena_: Genome polishing and gene prediction using RNA-seq and short reads

 **Note:** Click the arrow (▶) next to a program name to expand and view the commands.

 ## Project Directory Overview